sachinchoolur/lightGallery/site-astro/src/content/docs/react.md

-The gallery is SSR-safe by construction: every entry point imports cleanly in bare Node (ESM and CJS), and `renderToString` emits nothing for the gallery itself — the portal mounts client-side after hydration.
+The gallery is SSR-safe by construction: every entry point imports cleanly in bare Node (ESM and CJS), and `renderToString` emits nothing for the gallery itself, the portal mounts client-side after hydration.
 Trigger children (`<LightGalleryItem>`) server-render as static markup, so grids are crawlable.